bbibbubbang/removebg/README.md

 Open `index.html` directly in your browser (or host the repository with GitHub Pages).
-The page bundles the [`@imgly/background-removal`](https://www.npmjs.com/package/@imgly/background-removal) library and runs **entirely in the browser** – no network calls or local server are required.
+The page bundles the [`@imgly/background-removal`](https://www.npmjs.com/package/@imgly/background-removal) library and downloads its model data from Img.Ly's CDN at runtime.
 The supporting CSS and JavaScript live in the `static/` folder so the same files work when served from the optional FastAPI app.

 ## Running the API server (optional)